 - Electronic fetal monitoring

-Doctors often perform ultrasounds at different times during pregnancy for different reasons.
-TRICARE will cover ultrasounds used to:
+Doctors may do ultrasounds for different reasons.
+TRICARE covers ultrasounds used to:

 - Conduct a biophysical evaluation for fetal well-being